Association of North American Graduate Programs in the Conservation of Cultural Property: History

-Mission

-The general purpose of the Association of North American Graduate Programs in the Conservation of Cultural Property (ANAGPIC) is to “help serve the need of the conservation field for well-trained professional conservators by aiding its member training programs to attain their educational objectives.”
+Membership

 In order for organizations to be eligible for membership, they must have provided conservation training for at least three consecutive years and they must award a diploma, degree, or certificate formally acknowledged by their parent academic association.
-Within that parent institution, the member organization must be a distinct program, whose primary mission is conservation education and training.
-The program's curriculum must have substantial components of problem-solving in conservation and conservation science, and should conform to the AIC Code of Ethics and Guidelines for Practice.
 The student to faculty ratio must also be no greater than ten students per faculty member, and these faculty members must have professional qualifications to teach conservation at a graduate level.
-This can be demonstrated through substantial professional recognition through the International Institute for Conservation of Historic and Artistic Works (IIC), the American Institute for Conservation of Historic and Artistic Works (AIC), or the Canadian Association of Professional Conservators (CAPC).

 At least one meeting of the ANAGPIC is held annually, normally concurrent with the annual Conference of the Conservation Training Programs, at present in late spring.
 Typically, each institution is represented by two student presenters.
 Other meetings can be called as necessary if agreed to by at least two-thirds of the membership.
 Each member organization is normally represented by the training program director/chairperson.
 Due to a pandemic the 2020 ANAGPIC Conference, which was to be held in Buffalo, NY, was cancelled.

 Current members

 Buffalo State College, SUNY, Art Conservation Department

 Rockwell Hall at Buffalo State College, where graduate courses in art conservation are held.

 Buffalo State College's Art Conservation Department was founded in 1970 as the Cooperstown Graduate Program in the Conservation of Historic and Artistic Works, affiliated with the State University of New York College at Oneonta and with the New York State Historical Association in Cooperstown.
 In 1983, the program transferred to Buffalo State College, and then relocated to its campus in 1987.
-Since its founding, Buffalo State offers a Master of Arts degree and certificate of advanced study in art conservation upon the completion of a three-year graduate program which trains conservators of fine art and material cultural heritage.
-This program accepts only 10 students per academic year.
+This program accepts 10 students per academic year.
 Buffalo State is the largest four-year college of arts and sciences in the State University of New York (SUNY) system.
-Buffalo State's campus also hosts the Burchfield Penney Art Center and located across the street from the Albright-Knox Art Gallery.